ganler/thread_pools/README.md

 - The number of idle threads are no more than I(Set by the user);
 - Create J threads when constructing.(Please make sure: J <= I && I < K && K > 0, or there will be a `std::logic_error`)

+## Advantages

+- **Header-only**: Just move the .hpp file you to ur project and run.
+- **Easy to use**: Just 2 API: Constructor and enqueue.
+- **Easy to learn**: I tried to use lines as few as possible to make my code concise.
+Not only have I added some significant comments in the code, but I've drawn a figure to show u how I designed the dynamic pool as well.
+Good for guys who want to learn from my code.
+- **High performance**: The results of the benchmark have shown this.

 ## Benchmark

 ```shell